sanheensethi/notes/Binary Search/Readme.md

 /* lower bound of 2 gives iterator of 4 , it means 2 does not exists, therefore we apply check */ /* a[index] == x */

+/* for x = 12, it gives idex = n, we have to print -1, therefore we put check index != n */
 ```